Clinton v. Jones: Aftermath

 On April 1, 1998, U.S. District Court Judge Susan Webber Wright granted summary judgment to Clinton in Jones v.
-Clinton.
+Clinton, ruling that Jones showed inability to prove that she was injured, personally or in her career.
 A witness in Jones v.
 Clinton, Monica Lewinsky, denied having engaged in a sexual relationship with Clinton.
-A Lewinsky friend, Linda Tripp, had recorded conversations where Lewinsky discussed her affair with Clinton.
+A friend of Lewinsky, Linda Tripp, had recorded conversations where Lewinsky discussed her affair with Clinton.
 Tripp then turned the tapes over to Kenneth Starr, an independent counsel investigating Clinton's misconduct in office.
 The revelations from these tapes became known as the Lewinsky scandal.

 In the Court's opinion in Clinton v.
 Jones, Stevens had written, "...it appears to us highly unlikely to occupy any substantial amount of petitioner's time."
 The Supreme Court's ruling in Clinton v.
 Jones led to the District Court's hearing of Jones v.
 Clinton, which led to the Lewinsky scandal, when Clinton was asked under oath about other workplace relationships, which led to charges of perjury and obstruction of justice and the impeachment of Bill Clinton.

 On April 12, 1999, Wright found Clinton in contempt of court for "intentionally false" testimony in Jones v.
 Clinton, fined him $90,000, and referred the case to the Arkansas Supreme Court's Committee on Professional Conduct, as Clinton still possessed a law license in Arkansas.

 The Arkansas Supreme Court suspended Clinton's Arkansas law license in April 2000.
 On January 19, 2001, Clinton agreed to a five-year suspension and a $25,000 fine in order to avoid disbarment and to end the investigation of Independent Counsel Robert Ray (Starr's successor).
 On October 1, 2001, Clinton's U.S. Supreme Court law license was suspended, with 40 days to contest his disbarment.
 On November 9, 2001, the last day for Clinton to contest the disbarment, he opted to resign from the Supreme Court Bar, surrendering his license, rather than facing penalties related to disbarment.